No Customs or Duties!

 T680 headlight types by year

-Critical: aftermarket headlights are year-specific.
-A 2017 T680 headlight will NOT fit a 2020 T680 even though both are "T680."
+Critical: aftermarket headlights are generation-specific.
+A 2017 classic T680 headlight will NOT fit a 2023 T680 Next Gen even though both are "T680."
 Verify your truck's exact build year before ordering.

-Use these to verify your aftermarket supplier has the correct cross-reference:
+Use these cross-references to verify your aftermarket supplier has the correct part:

 What to look for in an aftermarket T680 headlight